 Rustic Wood Species

 Need that wilderness retreat or mountain ski lodge look?
-Try any of WalzCraft’s Rustic Wood Grades offered including: Alder, Birch, Butternut, Cherry, Hemlock, Hickory, Maple, Oak, & Walnut Species (a similar look can also be achieved using a Knotty Grade of Pine).
-View Rustic Wood Species here.
+Try any of WalzCraft’s Rustic Wood Grades offered including Alder, Birch, Butternut, Cherry, Hickory, Maple, Oak, and Walnut Species (a similar look can also be achieved using a Knotty Grade of Pine).

 Straight Grain Species

-For other projects where a veneered door style is more suitable, WalzCraft also offers various Quarter and Rift Sawn Veneer species for MDF core cabinet door styles.
-Reconstituted (Architectural Grade) Veneers are also a newer option to WalzCraft, a man-made veneer using fast growing tropical wood species that are dyed to mimic the look of particular hardwood species.
-These options offer a very consistent grain and color match from sheet to sheet, ensuring a consistent grain match suitable for any finish color, including a Natural/Clear Coat.
+For projects where veneered cabinet doors are preferred, we offer both Standard Wood Veneer and Reconstituted (Architectural Grade) Veneer options.
+Try one of our Standard Wood Veneers in Quarter Sawn or Rift Sawn wood to achieve the straight grain look.
+Our Reconstituted (Architectural Grade) Veneers are manufactured using fast-growing tropical wood species that are dyed to mimic the look of hardwood species.
+These options both offer a consistent grain and color match from sheet to sheet making them suitable for any finish color, including our Natural/Clear Coat (No Stain).